Big Shifts are happening right now!

 You see rows of desk or hubs of people seated together.
 You see the bosses mingling around together whilst you watch from a distance.
 You report to your boss on what you did today and wait hoping it fits their requirements or awaits further instructions.
 You ‘do’, day in day out.

 You use tools assigned to you and every other person in the office.
 The same computer, the same desk phone, the same desk, the same software, even though all 300 of you do not have the same job.
+This is definitely not an example of how to empower your employees.

 You follow the same procedures of ‘how things are done’ because that’s how they have always been done and people are too busy doing their job to find the time or be allowed to think about a better way to work with the technology they have.
 You feel disconnected, disengaged and not overly happy at work.